 Prior to the Post-observation Conference:

-Discuss results of teacher and evaluator rubrics as well as develop a plan for continued growth.
+Discuss the results of teacher and evaluator rubrics as well as develop a plan for continued growth.

 Following the Post-observation Conference: